Uche-arch/color-changer/README.md

 ## Installation

-To run thi- project locally:
+To run this project locally:

 ```bash
 # Clone this repo